benschaedlich/adjust/README.md

 ### Usage
 1. Open terminal if not on console
-2. Change directory into the script location
+2. Change directory to the script location
 3. Run:
 		bash adjust.sh